thebrianwong/a-day-in-bills-life/README.md

 - Got scrolling background closer to work, but has issue of weird black vertical line stutter.
   Look online and turned vsync on but still has error.

+Adjustments:

+- Changed the logic of the scrolling background so that their x coordinates get reset to to off screen, instead of removing and adding a new object for the illusion of an infinite scrolling background.

 6/14: followed new workflow

 Additions: